JoaoCostaIFG/IART/README.md

 # FEUP IART 2021

-This repository includes the projects my group made, some practical classes' exercises, the theoretical classes' exercises, and some of the precious years' exams.
+This repository includes the projects my group made, some practical classes' exercises, the theoretical classes' slides, and some of the previous years' exams.

 ## 1st Project